Brand development that increases sales velocity, guaranteed.

 3. Don’t always behave as if you know better.

 You do, of course, but the client’s happiness is paramount.
-There might be some aesthetic or fundamental choices upon which your client insists may be flawed, but ultimately, it’s their website/logo/package.
+There might be some aesthetic or fundamental choices that your client insists upon, which may be flawed, but ultimately, it’s their website/logo/package.
 Even if you feel passionately that the choices your client is making are the wrong ones, you can’t waste your energy composing elaborate dossiers to illustrate your point, nor should you try to sneak your own, better idea into the project and hope that the client approves in the end.
-Do what you can to steer the client away from obvious errors, but if the client really wants something, give it to them.
+Do what you can to steer the client away from obvious errors, but if the client wants something, give it to them.
 It’s their money, after all.

-All you have is your sterling record, your powers of persuasion and your genius, and if that isn’t enough to get the client to yield, do not sacrifice your time and your emotional strength on a pointless fight.
+All you have is your sterling record, your powers of persuasion, and your genius, and if that isn’t enough to get the client to yield, do not sacrifice your time and your emotional strength on a pointless fight.
 Time is money, as they say.

 4. Assumption, bad; anticipation, good.